ydumburs/blog2/README.md

 2. Tab **Verify and Join**

 Then the flow proceeds based on network support:
-- [Supported number](https://developer.vonage.com/en/verify/concepts/silent-authentication?source=verify#availability): Silent Auth is triggered over the mobile network.
+- Supported number: Silent Auth is triggered over the mobile network.
-- [Virtual Operator](https://developer.vonage.com/en/verify/concepts/virtual-operator-silent-auth?source=verify): Silent Auth is simulated and completes without a physical SIM.
+- Virtual Operator: Silent Auth is simulated and completes without a physical SIM.
 - Unsupported number: The app falls back to SMS verification.

 # Error Handling
 This demo is designed to **fail safely** without crashing, and to keep users moving through the flow with clear recovery paths.
+Error handling aligns with the [Verify API response model](https://developer.vonage.com/en/api/verify.v2).
 - **No app-killing failures for recoverable errors**
 Network issues, unsupported carriers, invalid inputs, and unexpected responses are handled in-place with user-facing guidance.
 - **UI always returns to an actionable state**